Woldemar Løvendal: Early life

 Ulrik Fredrik Valdemar Løvendal was born in Denmark on 25 September 1660 to Ulrik Frederik Gyldenløve and his first wife Sophie Urne, daughter of marshal Jørgen Knudsen Urne.
 He was born into the House of Oldenburg as his father was an illegitimate son of King Frederick III.
 Løvendal was born with a twin brother, Carl, who died in 1689.

 Career

 Early military career

 Løvendal started his military career in 1679 in the Blue Guards of the Dutch Republic, where he eventually achieved the rank of Lieutenant.
 In 1682, Løvendal and his brother Carl were both awarded the title of Baron von Løvendal.

 In 1683, Løvendal served as an imperial guard colonel, equivalent to the rank of Major, during the Battle of Vienna.
 Following this, he entered Danish military service as a Lieutenant Colonel and an adjutant general in Norway.
 In 1684 he was promoted to the rank of Colonel and assigned commander of a new dragoon regiment which was garrisoned in Holstein.
+He was present with the French Army during the siege of Namur in 1682.

 He was promoted again in 1699 to Brigadier, and after distinguishing himself with his service in the Great Northern War in 1700, he was promoted to Major General.
 After his promotion to Major General, Løvendal settled in Hamburg where he became a merchant.